-Over the course of a marriage, two lives become inexorably entwined, and divorce is the process of untangling them.
+Over the course of a marriage, two lives become inexorably entwined.
+Divorce is the process of untangling them.
 A relatively straightforward feat in shorter unions, the longer you and your spouse stay together, the messier things get.

 Social Security Basics

 When it comes to collecting Social Security benefits based on your former spouse’s work record, a number of factors come into play.

 In order to receive Social Security based on your former marriage, any benefit based on your own work history must be less than what you’d get from your spouse.

 To acquire these benefits, your former partner must actually be eligible for Social Security retirement or disability in the first place.

 Social Security Benefits

-- However, if you opt to receive payments before you hit full retirement age, less money will come your way.
-And not only will they be less, they remain lower permanently.
+- However, if you opt to receive payments before you hit full retirement age, less money comes your way.
+And not only will the payments be less, but they also remain lower permanently.

-If Your Spouse Dies
+If Your Ex Dies After The Divorce

 Death is a part of life, especially as we get older.
 It’s entirely possible your ex may die before you.
 In this situation, you may find a bit of good news, as you may still be eligible to receive benefits.

 To meet these Social Security requirements, you must be older than 60, or 50 if you have a disability.
 And again, your marriage must have lasted at least ten years.

 However, if you wait until after 60 (or, again, 50 if you’re disabled), you can remarry and still collect against your former spouse.

-You married multiple times: If you’ve been married and divorced multiple times, you can still collect Social Security based on your ex.
+If you’ve been married and divorced multiple times, you can still collect Social Security based on your ex.
 As with most situations, ten years is the magic number.
 So, in the case of shorter marriages, you likely won’t qualify.
 And you can only collect a single benefit.
 If you were married three times, you don’t collect three checks.
 Sorry.

-Your ex married multiple times: As long as your marriage lasted ten years or more, you can still claim Social Security benefits using your ex’s record.
-In fact, so long as they crossed the ten-year threshold, any former spouses qualify, no matter how many exist.
-If you meet the requirements, you get the benefits, even if there are other former spouses and even if they also applied.
+As long as your marriage lasted ten years or more, you can still claim Social Security benefits using your ex’s record.
+In fact, if they crossed the ten-year threshold, any former spouses qualify, no matter how many exist.
+If you meet the requirements, you get the benefits, even if there are other former spouses and even if they also apply.

 Social Security And Children

-If you care for an ex-spouse’s child under the age of 16—the child must also be biologically yours or legally adopted—you qualify to receive benefits on your spouse’s work record at any time, even if the marriage lasted less than ten years.
+If you care for an ex-spouse’s child under the age of 16—the child must also be biologically yours or legally adopted—you qualify to receive benefits on your spouse’s work record at any time.
+Even if the marriage lasted less than ten years.
 These benefits continue until the child turns 16.

-When it comes to long-term marriages, Social Security becomes an important retirement benefit.
-As with most legal issues, the rules and requirements get complex and tricky.
-But you may qualify to receive payments based on your ex’s work history.
-And any benefits your former spouse receives have no bearing on your own Social Security.
-Even those based on your own work history.
+Also any benefits your former spouse receives have no bearing on your own Social Security.
+Even those based on your work history.